 Recommended Lenses For Outdoor Photography

 There are many choices when it comes to lenses.
 Ideally, you would use a lens at a longer focal length to compress the perspective a little, which can often be more flattering.
-The Canon EF 70-200mm f2.8L is king for full frame cameras, with the zoom giving a versatility that can’t be beaten, and the image quality is amazing.
+The Canon EF 70-200mm f2.8L is king for full-frame cameras, with the zoom giving a versatility that can’t be beaten, and the image quality is amazing.

-The Canon EF 24-105mm f4L is also a great portrait lens which should be considered.
+The Canon EF 24-105mm f4L is also a great portrait lens that should be considered.
 Sigma equivalents of these lenses can also be very good – the focal length and the constant aperture are the most important features.

 Thanks for reading & hope you enjoyed the article of outdoor photography tips If you have any questions just post below and I will be happy to answer you.